 We ask families (and Godparents!) who are interested in having their child/children baptised at Grovely, to prepare through an information session called “Come to the Waters”.
 These are usually held on the second Sunday of the month, from 3pm – 4.30pm, at All Saints’ Church.
 Since its inception at the end of 2006, “Come to the Waters” has proved very popular and a good time to ask any questions and become a little more familiar with the service.
 This is why we encourage both Godparents and parents to come – parents are automatically Godparents.
 Child minding and afternoon tea are provided by willing parishioners, and each family is allocated a “contact” person from the parish for any other questions or follow-up you may have.

-To inquire about baptism for your child, please contact Rev’d Jenny 07 3855 1314.
-She will book a date with you and arrange for paperwork to be sent out.
-We would then contact you to ensure you received the paperwork and to arrange attendance at a “Come to the Waters” session that suits you.
+To inquire about baptism for your child, please contact the Parish Office.
+The Parish Administrator will book a date with you and arrange for paperwork to be sent out.
+We will then contact you to ensure you received the paperwork and to arrange attendance at a “Come to the Waters” session that suits you.

 Donations for Baptisms